Our Vision, Mission and Values

 We welcome your feedback

 ILFA is committed to conducting all our activities and communications to the highest possible standard.
 We welcome positive and negative feedback.
-If you would like to contact us with feedback or to make a complaint, please email info@ilfa.ie, call 086 871 5264 or write to ILFA, PO Box 10456, Blackrock, Co.
-Dublin.
+If you would like to contact us with feedback or to make a complaint, please contact us by email, post or phone.
+Alternatively you can complete a contact form on this website.

 Our Complaints policy 2022is available to download and read here.